 Unfortunately, the list of what is not covered is longer than what is.
 Lending situations expressly covered under the MLA include:

-- Overdraft lines of credit – a line of credit at a banking institution to prevent overdrawing the member’s checking account.
+- Overdraft lines of credit – Lines of credit at a banking institution to prevent overdrawing the member’s checking account

-- Installment loans – unsecured loans that are repaid over time with fixed payments.
-These are generally personal loans.
+- Installment loans – Unsecured loans that are repaid over time with fixed payments; generally personal loans

 The bulk of these scenarios are preventative coverage loans that use collateral, like a vehicle’s title or regularly occurring paychecks, to cover the loan at a higher interest rate.
 Remember to carefully research companies that offer these types of loans.